-To oversee, in cooperation with other Commission on Laboratory Accreditation committees, the continual development and implementation of all education activities that support the College of American Pathologists (CAP) Laboratory Accreditation Program for Inspectors, participating laboratories and program leadership; to further the adoption of good laboratory practices; and to support the role of the CAP as the leader in laboratory accreditation.
+To oversee, in cooperation with other Council on Accreditation committees, the continual development and implementation of all education activities that support the College of American Pathologists (CAP) Laboratory Accreditation Program for Inspectors, participating laboratories and program leadership; to further the adoption of good laboratory practices; and to support the role of the CAP as the leader in laboratory accreditation.

 |Time Commitment Requirements|